gitpod-io/gitpod/docs/self-hosted/install/docker-registry.md

 ## Configuration
 To connect to an existing Docker registry, perform the following steps:

- 1. Create a file `values.docker-registry.yaml` containing:
+ 1. Merge the following into your `values.custom.yaml`:
     ```
     components:
       imageBuilder: